-Our team provides dental implant procedures to replace one missing tooth with a single dental implant in each one of our four Denver metro area locations.
+Our team provides dental implant procedures to replace one missing tooth with a single dental implant in each one of our three Denver metro area locations.
 Replacing a missing tooth with a dental implant is in most cases a lifetime solution.

 Don’t Ignore a Missing Tooth!